HassanMahmoodKhan/Fat-Tree-Data-Center-Topology/README.md

 This project aims to emulate a Data Center Networ (DCN), using Fat tree topology proposed by M.Al-Fares, which is derived from Clos switching network; a multistage switching architecture that reduces the number of ports required in an interconnected fabric.

-For simulation purposes, I have used Mininet; a network emulator able to create virtual hosts, swictes, controllers, and links.
+For emulation purposes, I have used Mininet; a network emulator able to create virtual hosts, swictes, controllers, and links.
 Mininet supports Software Defined Networking (SDN) and OpenFlow for custom routing.

 ## Fat Tree Topology